-In April 2021, we received a Fast-Track Small Business Innovation Research award, or SBIR Award, from the National Cancer Institute.
-The SBIR Award is expected to provide \$2,392,845 to fund a two-phased research partnership between us and Massachusetts General Hospital.
+In April 2021, we received a Fast-Track Small Business Innovation Research award, or SBIR Award, from the National Cancer Institute to provide up to \$2,392,845 to fund a two-phased research partnership between us and Massachusetts General Hospital.
 The program commenced on April 15, 2021, and is expected to end in March 2024.
-We received SBIR Award funds of \$308,861 in May 2021 and expect to receive \$1,213,387 in the second year of the award and \$870,597 in the third year.
-If we achieve the milestones associated with a particular stage sooner than scheduled at the time of the SBIR Award, we may receive the funding for the subsequent stage sooner than originally scheduled.
+We received SBIR Award funds of \$308,861 in May 2021, \$1,129,316 in the second year of the award and \$870,597 in April 2023 for the third year of the Award.
 In the SBIR Award application, we proposed performing key translational experiments including IND-enabling and supporting imaging studies using MRI to assess delivery and target engagement of TTX-MC138 in metastatic lesions of breast cancer patients.
 The experiments are designed to achieve the following aims: